tensorflow/fairness-indicators/fairness_indicators/documentation/guidance.md

 The questions above are the foundation of what ethical considerations, including fairness, you may want to take into account when designing and developing your ML-based product.
-These questions also motivate _which_ metrics and _which_ groups of users you should the tool to evaluate.
+These questions also motivate _which_ metrics and _which_ groups of users you should use the tool to evaluate.

 Before diving in further, here are three resources we recommend as you get
 started: